 For the Twenty-Ninth Sunday of Ordinary Time, through the parable of the persistent widow wearing down the unjust judge, Jesus urges us to have faith.
 “Will not God then secure the rights of his chosen ones who call out to him day and night?
 Will he be slow to answer them?”

-Monday is the Feast of Saint Luke, evangelist, with its own special readings.
-Tuesday we remember Saint John de Brébeuf and Saint Isaac Jogues, priests and martyrs, and their companions.
+Monday is the Memorial of St. Ignatius of Antioch.
+Tuesday is the Feast of Saint Luke, evangelist, with its own special readings.
+Wednesday we remember Saint John de Brébeuf and Saint Isaac Jogues, priests and martyrs, and their companions.

 Paul's Letter to the Ephesians speaks about God's mercy and grace, calling us “members of the household of God” and saying that as a community we “are being built together into a dwelling place” of the Spirit.
 Paul, who was probably a prisoner at the time he wrote this letter, urges us to live “in a manner worthy of the call you have received” and calling us to patience and humility.

 This week in Luke's Gospel we hear Jesus giving us his challenging message: be prepared for the coming of the Kingdom, be unencumbered enough to follow Jesus freely.
-When a rich man builds a place to store his surplus, God says, “You fool, this night your life will be demanded of you.”
-Jesus tells us to “be like servants who await their master’s return from a wedding, ready to open immediately when he comes and knocks.”
+He says, "“Take care to guard against all greed, for though one may be rich, one’s life does not consist of possessions.”
 Our faith and calling as Christians means we are called to go beyond what our world and culture requires: “Much will be required of the person entrusted with much, and still more will be demanded of the person entrusted with more.”
 Jesus envisions his mission on earth as a purifying fire, “and how I wish it were already blazing!”
 He tells us, “If you are to go with your opponent before a magistrate, make an effort to settle the matter on the way.”
 The weekday gospels end with the parable of the gardener who saves the barren fig tree from being cut down, saying to his owner “Sir, leave it for this year also, and I shall cultivate the ground around it and fertilize it; it may bear fruit in the future.
 If not you can cut it down.”

 On the Thirtieth Sunday of Ordinary Time we have Jesus' dramatic story of the Pharisee and the tax collector standing in the temple, the Pharisee relieved that “I am not like the rest of humanity” and the tax collector with eyes down, begging for mercy.
 “Whoever exalts himself will be humbled, and the one who humbles himself will be exalted.”